bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-09-newsletter.md

     haven't been made public yet.
-    We of course also thank all the reviewers of proposals and pull requests whose diligent effort prevented innumerable security bugs from making it into released software.
+    We of course also thank all the reviewers of proposals and pull requests whose diligent effort prevented innumerable security bugs from making it into released software. {% assign timestamp="14:36" %}

 ## Bitcoin Core PR Review Club